 We have also differentiated the Chili's brand by leveraging technology initiatives to create a digital guest experience that we believe will help us engage our guests more effectively and drive traffic.
 All domestic Chili's restaurants with the exception of airport and college locations are now outfitted with tabletop devices which gives us the largest network of tabletop devices in the country.
-Our Ziosk branded tabletop device is a multi-functional device which provides entertainment, ordering, guest survey and pay-at-the-table capabilities.
-We built on this initiative by recently launching our My Chili's Rewards loyalty program which utilizes our existing tabletop technology and provides us an opportunity to connect with our guests in a meaningful way to tailor their experience in our restaurants.
-We are also investing in additional upgrades to our on-line ordering and mobile platforms.
+Our Ziosk branded tabletop device is a multi-functional device which provides entertainment, ordering, guest survey, pay-at-the-table capabilities and loyalty program functionality.
+We also plan to leverage our tabletop devices to enable our recently announced partnership with Plenti, a consumer rewards program including a coalition of major national brands.
+We believe the integration of the My Chili's Rewards program into Plenti will allow us to drive sales and profits.
+We are also investing in a new online ordering system that expands our current capabilities and gives our guests greater control of their experience.
+We plan to launch the Plenti and online ordering platforms late this fiscal year or early in fiscal 2017.
 We have also launched No Wait, a new application which allows our hosts to provide more accurate wait times when a guest arrives during peak shifts and to send them a text when their table is ready.
 Guests can also add themselves to the wait list via the Chili's mobile app which we believe will reduce restaurant wait times.
 The application also enables our hosts to optimize available seating to increase the efficiency of our restaurants.

 We continually evaluate our menu at Chili's to improve quality, freshness and value by introducing new items and improving existing favorites.
-Our Fresh Mex platform introduced last year has been successful and includes Fresh Mex Bowls, Mix and Match Fajitas and Tableside Guacamole.
+Our Fresh Mex platform introduced last year has been successful and includes Fresh Mex Bowls, Mix and Match Fajitas, and Tableside Guacamole.
 We leveraged this success by launching our new Top-Shelf Taco category including Pork Carnitas, Ranchero Chicken and Prime Rib tacos.
-Our recently launched, Texas themed Fresh Tex platform features ribs, steaks and burgers and our traditional burger menu now features Craft Burgers with fresh potato buns and house made garlic pickles.
+Our recently launched Texas themed Fresh Tex platform features ribs, steaks and burgers, and our traditional burger menu now features Craft Burgers with fresh potato buns and house made garlic pickles.
 We also have a strong focus on innovation with our lunch business and are planning to enhance the daypart by offering new price points and a quicker pace.
 We continually seek opportunities to reinforce value and create interest for the brand with new and varied offerings to further enhance sales and drive incremental traffic.
 We are committed to offering a compelling everyday menu that provides items our customers prefer at a solid value.

 Improvements at Chili's will have the most significant impact on the business; however, our results will also benefit through additional contributions from Maggiano's and our global business.
-Maggiano's plans to open three restaurants this year based on the new prototype, which excludes banquet space.
+Maggiano's opened two restaurants this year based on the new prototype, which excludes banquet space.
 This new prototype allows the brand to enter new markets for which the existing model was not suited.
 Maggiano's is committed to delivering high quality food and a dining experience in line with our brand heritage.
 We will continue to strengthen the brand's business model with kitchen efficiency and inventory controls that we believe will continue to enhance profitability.